 - Only set home learning when it is appropriate and purposeful, following the T.H.I.N.K guidelines.

-- Be clear about the purpose of the home learning task and how it will support student learning: pre learning, checking for understanding, practice or processing
+- Be clear about the purpose of the home learning task and how it will support student learning: pre-learning, checking for understanding, practise or processing

 - Provide appropriate feedback according to the school’s marking policy

 - Where appropriate, set home learning activities that are differentiated, inclusive and varied

 - Provide appropriate and incremental sanctions in line with the Rewards and Consequences system to students who fail to complete home learning adequately or who fail to hand it in on time.

 - Checking that students are supplied with a planner or a replacement planner every morning.

 - Communicating with the Performance Director if any general home learning related issues arise